 Indemnification-Under the indemnification provisions of our standard sales contracts, we agree to defend our customers against third-party claims asserting infringement of certain intellectual property rights, which may include patents, copyrights, trademarks, or trade secrets, and to pay judgments entered on such claims.
-Our exposure under these indemnification provisions is generally limited to the total amount paid by our customer under the agreement.
+Our exposure under these indemnification provisions is generally limited by the terms of our contracts to the total amount paid by our customer under the agreement.
 However, certain agreements include indemnification provisions that could potentially expose us to losses in excess of the amount received under the agreement.
 To date, there have been no claims under such indemnification provisions.